 Each tummy tuck begins with anesthesia, whether it be general or intravenous sedation.
 Typically, it requires the former, and will take place in an out-patient healthcare setting, such as a hospital with an anesthesiologist on staff.
 Once patients are sedated, the surgeon will begin by making an incision.
 The type of tummy tuck will determine its placement.
 Next, the surgeon will repair weak muscles and remove excess skin.
 In some instances, incisions will be made around the belly button, and your navel will need to be repositioned.
 Once completed, the surgeon will close the incision.

 Your surgeon will advise you how to prepare for surgery to ensure a smooth recovery process.
-Leading up to the procedure, you’ll want to stop smoking, avoid certain medications, and make arrangements with a caregiver for the first few days after surgery.
+Leading up to the procedure, you’ll want to stop smoking, avoid certain medications and supplements, and make arrangements with a caregiver for the first few days after surgery.
 When recovering, your surgeon will instruct how to care for your incisions, surgical dressings, and drains, if used.
 Patients should also avoid alcohol and smoking, and hold off on exercising and working for a few weeks.

 Arm & Thigh Lifts

 The goal of both an arm and thigh lift is similar: Remove excess skin and fat tissue to create smoother skin and improve contours.
 These surgeries result in the defined and toned arms and thighs most patients dream of.